Guest Grand Juror – Writer for Chocolate Couverture, Girls Guide to Paris and others. (United Kingdom)

 Born in Rome, Monica Meschini is an internationally respected cocoa expert, chocolate/tea taster and lecturer in chocolate tasting.
 A true pioneer, she was one of the first women in Italy to train as a sommelier and went on to undertake tasting courses in olive oil, cheese and water.

-In 1996, Monica co-founded Italy’s first chocolate festival, the Compania del Cioccolato.
+In 1996, Monica co-founded Italy’s first chocolate society for chocolate lovers and gourmets, the Compania del Cioccolato.
 She was also responsible for opening Italy’s first chocolate bar, the Hemingway in Florence.
-Monica is currently based in Florence and hosts tasting Master classes including tasting classes for children.
+Monica is currently based in Florence and hosts tasting Master classes including tasting classes for adults and children.

 Permanent member – Chef, Restaurateur, Author (United States)